paulhalla/github-twitter-elt/README.md

 <img src="assets/collaboration.png" >

-**Figure 4**: Github collaboration
+**Figure 4**: GitHub collaboration

 <br/>

 # Discussions

 ## CI/CD
 Towards the end of the project, we tried to implement CI/CD in our pipeline.
-The services we considered were **CodeDeploy** and **Github Actions**.
+The services we considered were **CodeDeploy** and **GitHub Actions**.
 We were able to run integration tests however we failed to deploy the project to our EC2 instance.
 We ended up creating a cronjob that updates the repo in production every minute.
 The main con of this approach is config files like `profiles.yml` and ```.env``` have to uploaded to the production server manually every time a change is required.
 We understand that this does not scale so in our future work, we plan to implement the full CI/CD workflow.

 ## Unconventional Patterns
 Conventional usage of DBT preaches the use of staging tables as mirrors of the source.
 According to the guide in Appendix B, the most standard types of staging model transformations are: